Alfred Nakache

 Alfred Nakache (1915–1983) was a Jewish French swimmer and water polo player.
 A member of the French team for the 1936 Berlin Summer Olympic Games, he also swam in the first post-war Summer Olympics in London in 1948.
-He is one of two Jewish athletes, as far as is known, to have competed in the Olympics after surviving the Holocaust.
+He and Ben Helfgott are the only known Jewish athletes to have competed in the Olympics after surviving the Holocaust.

 Biography

 Nakache set the world record in the 200 metre breaststroke with a time of 2:36.8 on 6 July 1941 in the long course seawater pool in Catalans in Marseilles.
 Since FINA at the time recognized world records set in either short course (25 metre) or long course (50 metre) pools for the 200 metre breaststroke, his record was easily broken by Joe Verdeur in 1946 in a short course pool.
 If records were measured as they are today in long and short course pools, Verdeur would have broken Nakache's long course world record of 2:36.8 in 1948 at the US Olympic trials with a time of 2:36.3.
-With Alexandre Jany and Georges Vallerey Jr., he broke the world record for 3 X 100m medley on August 8, 1946.
+With Alexandre Jany and Georges Vallerey Jr., he broke the world record for 3 X 100m medley on 8 August 1946.